Geriatric Rehabilitation for the Physical Therapist Assistant

 * Anticipated outcomes

-* Psychosocial, pharmacological,
+* Psychosocial, pharmacological, and nutritional elements

 The chapters also include suggested treatment interventions-techniques, tips, and options, Pearls that highlight important chapter information, and appendices and study aids.